misalcedo/tortuga/README.md

 7. In the terminal that is running the [System](#System), you should see the "Ping!" and "Pong!" messages flowing back and forth.

-# Limitations

-# System

-The initial versions of the actor system will have the following limitations:

-1. Only a single thread will process incoming messages, create continuations, and send outgoing messages.

-2. No supervision tree, any failed messages will be discarded.

-3. Actors can only send messages, they cannot create new actors or change the behavior.

-4. New continuation for every message.

 # Endianness
 While the system sends all numbers in network byte order (i.e., big endian), WebAssembly uses little-endian for its numbers.
 Therefore, the system will handle mapping the integers between the types of endianness.
 See <https://tools.ietf.org/html/draft-newman-network-byte-order-01>